Doing anything with teenagers can certainly have some challenges, but cruising doesn’t have to be one of them.

 On the cruise, tea, water, and some fruit juices are free.
 You can get them in the buffet or dining room.
 However, other drinks are a charge.
 That includes soda and bottled water.

-If your teenager is going to want to regularly drink soda or other beverages that aren’t included with the fare, then you might look into a soda package.
+If your teenager is going to want to regularly drink soda or other beverages that aren’t included with the fare, then you might look into a soda or non-alcoholic package.

-With these packages you pay a set daily fee (prices vary by cruise line, but expect to spend about $10 a day).
-Then, you can get just about any non-alcoholic beverage you want.
-Considering that a soda or bottle of water runs $2-3 each, it doesn’t take much for you to get your money’s worth.
+With these packages you pay a set daily fee and then you can get just about any non-alcoholic beverage you want.
+Considering that a soda or bottle of water runs $3 each, it doesn’t take much for you to get your money’s worth.

 They are a good idea if you have a teen who will want to drink something other than the free drinks, and you don’t want to have to worry about budgeting.
 You simply get the package and you’ll know exactly what you’ll spend.